GuidoSalza/gsalza.github.io/_pages/progress.md

 🠊 A novel examination of trends in vertical and horizontal inequalities in higher education: A large scale cross-national analysis (with Moris Triventi)

-🠊 Digitalization and youth: A systematic review and a narrative synthesis of the role of socio-economic background (with Robin Samuel)

 🠊 Feeling good about school?
 Subjective School Experience and Well-Being in Times of COVID-19 among the Youth (with Roger Fernandez Urbano)

 🠊 Specific Learning Disorders and Distance Learning (with Alice Scavarda)